 Amanda and Ryan wanted a wheelchair-accessible home – an increasingly common request – so they wouldn’t have to renovate or move should their needs ever change.
 Accessibility, says Garrido, isn’t just a matter of installing an elevator, although she certainly did that.
 It also means building gracious, even floor plans.
 The ground level is entirely at grade for a seamless transition between indoors and outdoors.
 And the wraparound second-floor landing is 1.5-metres wide at every turn.
 Accessible space, it turns out, is also beautiful.
 “Everyone should have wide hallways,” says Amanda.

 In keeping with the “high-performance” theme, Hassam’s material palette is timeless and durable: white walls and white oak floors grounded by dark accents, including a soapstone bench in the living room, touches of grey slate and, for the kitchen backsplash, mosaic tiles by Spanish designer Patricia Urquiola.

 The main attraction, though, is natural light, which streams in not only from the floor-to-ceiling windows but also from the 7-metre-high atrium above the dining-room table.
 Sun even reaches to the basement – which, of course, includes a state-of-the-art gym – via a concrete light well.
 Hassam and Garrido were adamant that no single room would be cut off from the light flow.
 Incredibly, they achieved that goal.
 “Design,” says Hassam, “is an exercise in excellence.”
 Spoken like a true champion.

-Originalyl published in Issue 3, 2017 as Exercise in Design.
+Originally published in our Fall 2017 Issue as Exercise in Design.